 You can also look at getting a stylus for your iPad if holding a pen or pencil is easier for you child than using their fingers.
 The Pogo Stylus is a nice choice.

 And on a practical note, the iPad really does seem able to take quite a bit of abuse.
 Ours has survived slapping and even dropping (at least on our carpeted floor).
 But you still might want to invest in a nice sturdy case to protect it.
 We like the Gumdrop Tech Series Case both for it’s durability and the nice red border it places around the screen which is great for kids with CVI.

 I hope these tips and reviews will help you create an iPad that works perfectly for your child.
-If you have any questions on how to adapt your iPad or if you have other tips that you'd like to share with other, please leave a comment below or contact me.
+If you have any questions on how to adapt your iPad or if you have other tips that you’d like to share with others, please leave a comment below or contact me.

 iPad Apps and Accessibility, Special Needs

 This free digital visual training tool for computer or mobile devices is designed to help toddlers with CVI practice their visual skills.

 iPad Apps and Accessibility, Math and Science, Visual Impairment